esc0795/BuildAPI/README.md

 # BuildAPI
  This API Rest was created for testing purpose.
-Using spring framework.
+Using Spring framework.